Manifold® Internet Map Server Example Sites

 Manifold IMS automatically creates web sites from Manifold projects using a variety of templates.
 These example sites show the use of three different templates.

-Standard template: Theater - This template creates attractive sites designed for newer "5.x" browsers including Microsoft IE, Netscape, Mozilla and Opera.
+This template creates attractive sites designed for newer browsers.
 It provides a point and click Info tool as well as a prettier, tool-based interface.
 Pan by selecting the Center tool and then clicking anywhere near the edge of the map.
 The example shows architectural plans for the TSB Theater in Plymouth, New Zealand taken from .dxf files.
 A smaller window, but showing how one can use Manifold IMS to publish CAD drawings.

 A Non-Geographic Example